The 5 W’s of Social Media Marketing

 - Identify your key targeted personas.
 For whom are you crafting your messages?
 What change has occurred in their lives that drives their interest?
 Why would they care what you have to say?

 - Identify other entities with which to connect online.
-These may include: Referral partners, influencers within your industry or geographic area, clients and prospects, suppliers and charitable organizations your company supports.
+These may include: Referral partners, influencers within your industry or geographic area, clients and prospects, suppliers, and charitable organizations your company supports.

 Give me golf clubs, fresh air and a beautiful partner, and you can keep the clubs and the fresh air. – Jack Benny

 - Determine how your organization will manage the community.
 How will comments and alerts be channeled?
-Identify in what ways and to what degree social media content—generated by the company and by Internet users—impact different parts of the organization.
+Identify in what ways and to what degree social media content—generated by the company and by Internet users—impacts different parts of the organization.

-- Determine need and corresponding budget for outside assistance.
+- Determine the need and corresponding budget for outside assistance.
 Will you need an experienced partner to help define strategy?
 Conduct social media listening exercises for online reputation management and lead generation opportunities?
 Grow and manage your online community?
 To what degree can your internal resources succeed?

 - Determine commitments for content contributions within the organization.